 The Case for Change

-The overwhelming majority of hot drink retailers still charge up to 50p extra per drink for plant milk.
+Many hot drink retailers still charge up to 50p extra per drink for plant milk.
 Why does this matter?
 Well, as we explain below there are benefits for consumers, retailers and the planet by removing them.
+Some of these points are directed toward chains - we know how hard it can be for independents.

 Whether you are reading this as a consumer, a chain or an independent, we want to show you why it's in your interest to see an end to extra charges.
 Be it to reduce your individual carbon footprint, gain market share from a growing customer segment or stand out in a saturated market, we outline our case to you here.